shreyas0512/Connectify/README.md

 * Currently certain error messages haven't been displayed which I plan on implementing very soon.
 As of now user has to check console for authentication issues etc.
 * Edit profile feature hasnt been implemented.
 * Loading animations or skeletons can be implented for loading while user waits.
+* Lack of responsiveness and issues with certain UI elements.